atsansone/turnerboyd/attorneys/wai.md

 attorneyPhone: 650 779 5842
 attorneyEmail: wai
 attorneyVCard: Wai
-linkedin:

 education: |
   * University of California, Davis School of Law, J.D., 2013 (Order of the Coif)
   * Imperial College London, B.S. in Microbiology, 2010

 presentations: |
   * Great SCOTUS, Batman!
 The Term the Supreme Court Got an IP Bee in Its Bonnet, Berkeley Center for Law and Technology, Berkeley (2014)

 ---